WGC2022 Session Information

 This session aims to give an overview of the power of social media, question whether the gas industry globally is leveraging this powerful medium, consider examples of where it is being used effectively and hear from social media experts with advice on how to strategize efficiently.

-– How to attract a new kind of talent: heat, power, CO2, chemical, automation, AI, machine learning
+- How to attract a new kind of talent: renewable, chemical, automation, AI, machine learning

 Environmental policies either global or national have developed a number of mechanisms to expedite a move towards low carbon future.
 Such mechanisms include carbon taxes emission trading schemes, feed-in tariffs, preferential offtake and subsidies.
 This has changed competitive landscape for natural gas both as input for the power plants, the industry and the households.
 In this session we will address impact of these policies on gas competitiveness and consumption patterns and fuel switching.
 The session will consider a positioning of natural gas as public good.